Prince George's County

 * Public Auction Second batch will close at 12:00 p.m.
 EST.

 The bid may be a dollar value, or it may be in the form of a bid factor (a percentage of the assessed value).
-For example, a bid factor of .46 would indicate that the bidder is bidding .46 times the assessed value of the property.
+For example, a bid factor of .46 would indicate that the bidder is bidding .46 times the property's assessed value.

 All bids must be made in good faith.
-All bids placed, whether intentional or not, are the responsibility of the bidder and may not be withdrawn.
-Should a successful bidder not make full payment for any or all of the certificates that are awarded in the tax sale, including any associated High Bid Premium, they will not be awarded any certificates and they may be prohibited from participating in future tax sales.
-The certificates will be awarded to the next highest bidder.
-All bidders are required to monitor their auction account to ensure funds for successful bids are available for payment at the close of the auction.
+Once a bid is placed, whether intentionally or not, the bidder is fully responsible for it and cannot withdraw it.
+If a successful bidder fails to make full payment for any or all of the certificates awarded in the tax sale, including the associated High Bid Premium, they will forfeit their right to receive those certificates and may be banned from participating in future tax sales.
+The certificates will then be awarded to the next highest bidder.
+All bidders are responsible for monitoring their auction accounts to ensure that sufficient funds are available for payment at the close of the auction.

-Pursuant to Tax Property Article 14-817(b),the County has established a high bid premium for all certificates sold at tax sale.
-This high bid premium is 20% of the amount by which the bid exceeds 40% of the property’s assessed value.
-The high bid premium is due and payable at the time the successful bidder pays the tax lien amount.
-The County will confirm with its bank the receipt of the payment.
+Pursuant to Tax Property Article 14-817(b), the County has established a high bid premium for all certificates sold at tax sale.
+The high bid premium is 20% of the amount by which the bid exceeds 40% of the property’s assessed value.
+The high bid premium is due and payable when the successful bidder pays the tax lien amount.
+The county will confirm the receipt of the payment with its bank.

-Successful Bidders are required to complete and upload the IRS form W-9, Request for Taxpayer Identification Number, and Certification.
-Bidders are required to complete an Authorization for Electronic Funds Disbursement form for ACH payments.
+Successful Bidders are required to complete and upload the IRS form W-9, Request for Taxpayer Identification Number and Certification, as well as an Authorization for Electronic Funds Disbursement form for ACH payments.

 HIGH BID PREMIUM

-The County will refund the high bid premium, without interest, to the holder of the tax sale certificate upon redemption of the property or to the plaintiff in an action to foreclose the right of redemption upon delivery of a tax sale deed for the property for which the high bid premium was paid.
-The high bid premium is not refundable after the time required (under Section 14-833 of the Tax-Property Article) for the filing of an action to foreclose the right of redemption, if there has been no redemption and if an action to foreclose the right of redemption has not been filed within that time.
-In addition, the high bid premium will not be refunded in the event a tax sale foreclosure suit is dismissed and there has been no redemption.
+The County will refund the high bid premium, without interest, to the holder of the tax sale certificate when the property is redeemed or to the plaintiff in a foreclosure action upon delivery of a tax sale deed for the property associated with the high bid premium.
+Please note that the high bid premium is non-refundable after the period specified in Section 14-833 of the Tax-Property Article for filing a foreclosure action if there has been no redemption and no foreclosure action has been filed within that timeframe.
+Additionally, the high bid premium will not be refunded if a tax sale foreclosure suit is dismissed, and no redemption has occurred.

 |